mbodm/cdis/README.md

   - Hint -> Startup folder is user-related
   - Therefore make sure you are currently logged in as the specific user you want to add this for

+We are nearly done.
 This way you start AutoHotkey automatically, when you login with your user.
 AutoHotkey then reads all commands from a text file (in this case "Keyboard.ahk").
 Now let's add some AutoHotkey commands to the text file:

 ```
 ^!Right::Run "C:\Tools\cdis.exe --set 3"